Data terms

 Meaning

-A HypeBasis watchlist heuristic that scores Coiling, Momentum, and Reversion/Dip conditions from public market data.
+A HypeBasis watchlist score for Coiling, Momentum, and Reversion/Dip conditions from public market data.

 Scores organize research queues so traders can compare price, volume, funding, and trend context faster.